NJACKWinterOfCode/TheZalophusBlog/README.md

 ## Contributions

 * TheZalophusBlog/Old is deprecated is currently being moved to REACT + GraphQL.
-* Please solve issues issues in TheZalophusBlog/New only.
+* Please solve issues in TheZalophusBlog/New only.
 * Contributors are welcome and please comment on the issue before working on it.
-* Create pull requests, submit bugs, suggest new features.
+* Create pull requests, submit [bugs](https://github.com/NJACKWinterOfCode/TheZalophusBlog/issues/new), suggest [new features](https://github.com/NJACKWinterOfCode/TheZalophusBlog/issues/new).

 <br>